-Prompt: Do they know what you wish for?
+Prompt: Do the people you hold close in your heart know what you wish for?
 How might you tell them?
+Are there broken family ties?
 What needs to happen for broken hearts to mend?
 How could you start those conversations?

 Which direction are you headed at this time?

 Prompt: What are your goals for your own personal sunset?
 Is there anything you still want to do?
-People you want to see?
+Any people you want to see?
 Tasks you want to accomplish?
 How can you make those happen?

 Are there important decisions you need to make?

 Prompt: Do you have specific wishes about your estate or any specific items?
 Do you need help making decisions or getting affairs in order?
 Whose help do you require and how might you get the support you need?

 Coming soon…a downloadable journal of conversation starters!